draios/sysdig/userspace/sysdig/man/sysdig.md

 DESCRIPTION
 -----------

+**Note: if you are interested in an easier to use interface for the sysdig functionality, use the csysdig command line utility.**

 sysdig is a tool for system troubleshooting, analysis and exploration.
 It can be used to capture, filter and decode system calls and other OS events. sysdig can be both used to inspect live systems, or to generate trace files that can be analyzed at a later stage.